-A simple autumn supper
+A simple but delicious supper

 1 orange-fleshed squash such as calabaza, acorn or butternut, deseeded and cut into wedges

 2 red chillies, halved and deseeded, or 1 tsp red chilli flakes

 300g mixed fresh herbs (such as basil, parsley, coriander, chervil), stalks removed

 2 tsp red wine vinegar

 4 anchovy fillets